AntJanus/WebDevelopment.META/Book/3-Getting Employed/1-avenues-to-employment.md

 ### It's a combination of everything

 Everyone swears by something different.
 I personally have had bad experiences with recruiters so I avoid them like the plague but I've also have bad experiences working directly with companies.
-I've heard of others that had a flipped situation and could not have gotten that awesome gig without one.
+I've heard of others that had a flipped situation and could not have gotten that awesome gig without their recruiter.
 And the list goes on.
 Things aren't simple and straightfoward.

 However, one thing I would definitely recommend is using Reddit or other social media to ask for help in decision making.
 You'll quickly find others who have been in similar situations that can help you out.
 Make sure you use a throwaway account.
 I've personally gone there to discuss job prospects of being a CTO, of becoming partners with someone, the stressors of Freelancing, and so on.
 There is a great deal of helpful people on there.